 Source Ingest, Analysis and Management

-Our analysts encode and maintain the ARINC 424 data our aeronautical navigation databases by performing a thorough analysis of a variety of official sources.
+Our analysts encode and maintain the ARINC 424 data in our aeronautical navigation databases by performing a thorough analysis of a variety of official sources.
 In the United States, these sources include the National Flight Data Digest (NFDD), FAA Form 7100, FAA Form 8260, Coded Instrument Flight Procedures database (CIFP), the National Airspace Resource (NASR) database, and the Digital Terminal Procedure Publication (D-TPP).
 Our agile global reach capability ensures that our database reflects source information from Aeronautical Information Publications (AIP) from around the world.

 All navigation database maintenance is performed in accordance with published 28- and 56-day AIRAC cycles.
 Through our certified process and in strict accordance with RTCA DO-272B and DO-200A, we ensure that procedure encoding and supporting data follows ARINC 424 and DAFIF® standards for use in Flight Management Systems (FMS).

 - We update and maintain the U.S. Civil Departure Procedures (DPs), Standard Arrival Routes (STARs) in NASR and assist the FAA in providing Quality Control (QC) for Civil/Military Instrument Approach Procedures (IAP’s)

 - Our agile and global capability ensures that we encode procedures as published in both the US and non-US Aeronautical Information Publications (AIP) from around the world

 Aeronautical Information Publications